alexhsamuel/ora/docs/ontology.md

 area.

-A date is specific to time zone geography; for example, Monday, 2016 March 15 in Tokyo.  starts and ends earlier than Monday, 2016 March 15 in New York.
+A date is specific to time zone geography; for example, Monday, 2016 March 15 in Tokyo starts and ends earlier than Monday, 2016 March 15 in New York.
 The same date in these two time zones overlaps only for a few hours.

 A specific date in a specific time zone is generally, but not always, 24 hours long.
 For example, 2016 March 14 in the US/Eastern time zone is only 23 hours